Performing Arts Scholarship Competition

 ONLINE REGISTRATION DEADLINE

 Singing, dancing or acting.
 No instrumental solos.
-No a cappella performances
+Students may perform with an instrument, but their vocal abilities will be the only portion considered for judging.
+No a cappella performances.

 Rules and Regulations

 Before you register, be sure you FULLY READ the qualifications below and be sure that you’re eligible:

 By visiting this page you understand that this information has been available to you starting August 6, 2019, and that failure to read this information or register for a scholarship before the registration deadline is to no fault of the Thea Foundation.
 The Thea Foundation makes every attempt possible within its means to notify students, parents, teachers, counselors, and the general public of the availability of its scholarship competitions and will not allow late registration predicated on the notion that an individual party was not aware of the information regarding deadlines.

 Registering for a Thea Foundation Scholarship Competition requires students to register online via a gravity form.
 Students may only register through the specific portal that the Foundation has created for each scholarship competition.
 Thea staff will not register students for scholarship competitions.